Ponstan (Mefenamic Acid)

 Pregnancy and Breastfeeding

-Ponstan must not be used during the third trimester of pregnancy.
-It should not be used during the first two trimesters unless benefits outweigh risks.
-Ponstan is not to be used while breastfeeding as it passes into breast milk and may affect your baby.
+Ponstan should not be used during the third trimester of pregnancy and should be used with caution during the first two trimesters.
+It is not recommended while breastfeeding as it may affect the baby.

 Drug Interactions